Search the GHTC website

 COVID-19

-Supporting ongoing development of several COVID-19 vaccine candidates, including a pan-coronavirus vaccine to protect against multiple variants and other coronaviruses, therapeutics, and diagnostics.
+Development of rapid diagnostics for COVID-19 and the Novavax COVID-19 vaccine and supporting ongoing development of a pan-coronavirus vaccine to protect against multiple COVID-19 variants and other coronaviruses.

 Operates a network of overseas labs and medical research facilities, which provide bases for infectious disease R&D, disease surveillance, and capacity-strengthening in partner nations.